I’ve been arguing for drug reform for many decades:

 5. A person using an illegal drug risks acquiring a criminal record for a drugs offence – which could have lifelong consequences upon employment prospects, opportunities for world travel and housing.

 6. Has to use the drug in secret.
-For some people this may mean using in an isolated location which could be potentially dangerous especially when intoxicated – such as a condemned building, under a railway bridge, a canal etc.
+For some people this may mean using in an isolated location which could be potentially dangerous especially when intoxicated – such as a condemned building, under a railway bridge, by a river or canal etc.

 7. Has to hide the use of illegal drugs making it more difficult to manage and harder to seek help, support or advice if a problem arises.’